DriftwoodPalace/Hodl-Guide/hodl-guide-light-ms/README.md

 ## Requirements

-* Two hardware wallets from different manufacturers (Ledger, Trezor,Coldcard etc).
+* Two hardware wallets from different manufacturers (Ledger, Trezor, Coldcard etc).
 * One internet connected computer.
 * Paper of good quality to write your secret seed on (usually included with the hardware wallet).